 The catalog includes all development releases (Pre-Release), general releases (Current GA), and minor releases (Other Releases).
-Products in the catalog will vary somewhat, depending on the MySQL Installer edition that you download.
+Products in the catalog will vary somewhat, depending on the MySQL Installer release that you download.

 MySQL Installer dashboard operations provide a variety of actions that apply to installed products or products listed in the catalog.
 To initiate the following operations, first click the operation link and then select the product or products to manage:

-Add: This operation opens the Select Products and Features screen.
-From there, you can filter the product in the product catalog, select one or more products to download (as needed), and begin the installation.
+Add: This operation opens the Select Products page.
+From there you can adjust the filter, select one or more products to download (as needed), and begin the installation.
 For hints about using the filter, see Locating Products to Install.

 Modify: Use this operation to add or remove the features associated with installed products.
 Features that you can modify vary in complexity by product.
 When the Program Shortcut check box is selected, the product appears in the Start menu under the

-Upgrade: This operation loads the Select Products to Upgrade screen and populates it with all the upgrade candidates.
-An installed product can have more than one upgrade version and requires a current product catalog.
+Upgrade: This operation loads the Select Products to Upgrade page and populates it with all the upgrade candidates.
+An installed product can have more than one upgrade version and the operation requires a current product catalog.
 MySQL Installer upgrades all of the selected products in one action.
 Click to view the actions performed by MySQL Installer.

-Remove This operation opens the Remove Products screen and populates it with the MySQL products installed on the host.
+Remove: This operation opens the Remove Products page and populates it with the MySQL products installed on the host.
 Select the MySQL products you want to remove (uninstall) and then click to begin the removal process.
 During the operation, an indicator shows the number of steps that are executed as a percentage of all steps.

 To select products to remove, do one of the following:

 Select the check box for one or more products.